 Two pieces of documentation are required from the student in order to initiate a formal request.

 - The first is a letter from the clinician, on official letterhead stationery or via e-mail, addressed to a graduate dean in “Advising and Personal Support” in the OGE, Room 3-138.
-The letter should state that in the clinician’s opinion a medical leave is warranted.
-Details of the illness or condition are not required.
+The letter is required to state that in the provider’s medical opinion, a request for medical leave is warranted.
+Details of the illness or condition are not required to the OGE, but may be needed for MIT Medical’s review.
 Letters from clinicians outside MIT are also accepted.

 - The second is a letter or email of support from the program from which the student is seeking a medical leave.
 This letter must include a statement that describes the sources of financial support for the student.